CalebCourier/engineering-blog/_posts/2015-07-30-avoiding-mocks.md

 This test constructs the expected response and then provides {{"a function"|sc:"functionParam"}} that returns that, no matter what.
 It isn't checking the arguments, although it could.
 We can pass a function that does whatever we want, for the purposes of our test.
  There's no {{"JsonClient"|sc:"jsonClient"}} object to mock.
-(Technically, {{"the function we passed"|sc:"functionParam"}} is a fake, which is different from a mock (link to Justin's talk if I can find it).)
+(Technically, {{"the function we passed"|sc:"functionParam"}} is a fake, which is different from a mock.
+It works here.)

 This is a minimal example, and the test isn't perfect.
 Yet, it shows how passing a "{{"how"|sc:"functionParam"}}" instead of passing {{"an object"|sc:"jsonClient"}} can make testing easier in Scala.
-Check the sample code before (link) and after (link) to see the difference.
+Check the sample code [before](https://github.com/MonsantoCo/engineering-blog/tree/testing-with-mocking/examples/testing-without-mocking) and [after](https://github.com/MonsantoCo/engineering-blog/tree/testing-without-mocks/examples/testing-without-mocking) to see the difference.

 This example illustrates a ports-and-adapters architecture.
 By removing the interface code, we created a {{"port"|sc:"port"}} -- like a hole, like a Java interface.
 Then the RealJsonClient contains an {{"adapter"|sc:"functionParam"}}: a plug for the hole that hooks up to a real-life system.
 The function passed in the test is an {{"adapter"|sc:"functionParam"}} that fits the same hole.

 Whenever you see mocking in Scala, look for an opportunity to separate {{"decisionmaking code"|sc:"logic"}} from {{"interface code"|sc:"interface"}}.
 Consider this style instead.

-Thanks to Duana (twitter link) for asking me these questions and providing the example.
+Thanks to [Duana](https://twitter.com/starkcoffee) for asking me these questions and providing the example.